marburg-open-courseware/publication-quality-graphics/_main.knit.md

 We hope that this tutorial was, at least in parts, useful for some of you and that we were able to expand your skill set of producing publication quality graphics using R to some extent.

-As mentioned at the beginning of this tutorial, we am happy to receive feedback, comments, criticism and bug reports at the e-mail address provided.
+As mentioned at the beginning of this tutorial, we are happy to receive feedback, comments, criticism and bug reports at the e-mail address provided.

 Cheers,